-AHL President and CEO David Andrews today announced the approval for the farm team of the Philadelphia Flyers to move during a league meeting in Chicago.
+AHL President and CEO David Andrews announced in Chicago on Tuesday approval for the farm team of the Philadelphia Flyers to move from Philadelphia to Glens Falls.

 Glens Falls City Councilman Dan Hall said it was the news local hockey fans had been waiting to hear for years.

 “We’re all very excited,” he said.
 “Now the Phantoms’ sales team can come in and make corporate connections to sell ads in their programs and make season ticket sales.”

 Nearly 1,700 individuals have already made a commitment to the team after the city encouraged local fans to put $25 down on a season ticket as a show of support for professional hockey.